 Sweet and Sour Crab Claws

-8 oz crab claws
+- 8 oz. crab claws

-1 tablespoon ketchup (tomato sauce)
+- 1 tablespoon ketchup (tomato sauce)

-1 tablespoon chili sauce
+- 1 tablespoon chili sauce

-1/2 beaten egg
+- 1/2 beaten egg

-1/2 teaspoon oyster sauce
+- 1/2 teaspoon oyster sauce or soy sauce

 - 1/2 teaspoon sugar

 - 1/2 cup water

 - 1 1/2 tablespoons oil

 - 1 ginger (finely chopped)

-1 garlic (finely chopped)
+- 1 garlic (finely chopped)

-Some chopped cilantro (coriander leaves)
+- Some chopped cilantro (coriander leaves)